bensantora/duplicate_file_finder/README.md

 ## Safety notes

 - Deletion is irreversible via the app.
 Please make sure:
-  - You have backups of important data, or
-  - You review duplicates carefully before deleting.
+  - You have backups of important data and/or review duplicates carefully before deleting.
 - Consider running a scan and inspecting groups without deleting first.
 - The app attempts file deletions using standard filesystem APIs; permission errors or locked files will be reported.
 - The algorithm groups by size first and then uses SHA-256; this reduces false positives and avoids unnecessary hashing.